Lepidodendron: Leaves

-Underground Structures
+Underground structures

 The underground structures of Lepidodendron and similar lycopsid species known from the fossil record including Sigillaria are assigned to the form taxon, Stigmaria.
 The rootlets were dichotomously branched from the rhizomes similar to Isoetes.
 These rhizomorphic axes were shoot-like, and dichotomous branching of the rootlets structured the stigmarian systems.
 Rootlet scars can be seen from Stigmaria fossils where the root hairs used to be attached.
 Hyphae are occasionally present in the tissues of Lepidodendron lycopsids, indicating the presence of mycorrhizal associations.

 Decay

 Lepidodendron sp. bark from the Estonian Museum of Natural History.

 Different fossil genera have been described to name the various levels of decay in Lepidodendron bark fossils.
-The name Bergeria describes stems that have lost their epidermises, Aspidiariu is used when cushions have been removed by deep decay, and Knorria is used when the leaf cushions and the majority of cortical tissues has decayed, with a shallow "fluted" surface remaining.
+The name Bergeria describes stems that have lost their epidermises, Aspidiaria is used when cushions have been removed by deep decay, and Knorria is used when the leaf cushions and the majority of cortical tissues has decayed, with a shallow "fluted" surface remaining.
 However, it has been suggested that these are more likely growth forms than preserved bark types, as entire fossilized trunks have been discovered with dissimilar forms; if decay is assumed to be constant throughout the trunk, then different forms indicate growth rather than levels of decay.
 It is likely that the trunk of Lepidodendron lycopsids were subject to the growth forms Knorria, Aspidiaria, and Bergeria progressing up the trunk, respectively.